Spiralized zucchini, sweet potato and carrot in a hot red Thai curry soup, with chunks of silken eggplant and crunchy peanuts.

 This day, I fought the peanut butter sandwich battle and won.
 The spiralizer was my weapon of choice.

 I spiralized what seemed like a mountain of zucchini (zoodles), sweet potato (swoodles?) and carrot (coodles...?!) and added them to a quick soup made with a red Thai curry paste base, vegetable stock and coconut cream.
 Some tender fried eggplant and toasted peanuts topped it off and provided a welcome textural contrast.
 I really love how easy this is to make, how colourful it is and how many serves of vegetables you can fit into one meal without even trying (four actually, and yes I ate it all!).

 This soup was exactly the kind of sustenance I needed - full of complex flavour and infinitely more interesting than a salad.
 This meal is also really high in vitamin A and C, has 14.2g of protein and 24 per cent of your daily iron RDI.
 Not bad, not bad at all.

-- 3 tbsp red Thai curry paste, check label if vegan
+- 3 tablespoon red Thai curry paste check label if vegan

 - Begin by spiralizing your zucchini, carrot and sweet potato.
 Set aside in separate piles.

-- Heat remaining 1 tbsp cooking oil in a deep frypan or saucepan.
+- Heat remaining 1 tablespoon cooking oil in a deep frypan or saucepan.
 Add garlic and ginger and cook for 30 seconds or so until fragrant.

 - Add curry paste and kaffir lime leaf and cook for 1-2 minutes, until fragrant.
 Curry pastes vary a lot in their intensity, so if you know you don't like too much heat start with less (maybe 1-2 tbsp) as you can always add more later on if needed.